How to Write Recommendations in Research | Examples & Tips

 As a rule of thumb, try to limit yourself to only the most relevant future recommendations: ones that stem directly from your work.
 While you can have multiple recommendations for each research conclusion, it is also acceptable to have one recommendation that is connected to more than one conclusion.

-These recommendations should be targeted at your audience, specifically toward peers or colleagues in your field that work on similar topics to yours.
+These recommendations should be targeted at your audience, specifically toward peers or colleagues in your field that work on similar subjects to your paper or dissertation topic.
 They can flow directly from any limitations you found while conducting your work, offering concrete and actionable possibilities for how future research can build on anything that your own work was unable to address at the time of your writing.

 Recommendation in research example